-How are Sicilian rice balls made?
+How are Sicilian arancini made?
 Discover with me the authentic arancini recipe!

 Sicilian arancini are a typical delicacy based on ingredients considered “popular” such as rice and meat sauce.
 The traditional arancini recipe calls for the addition of peas and caciocavallo cheese.
 A popular variant is also the one that uses diced ham and mozzarella as a filling.
 Despite the use of such simple ingredients, the result you get is something really special.